cosmos/cosmos-sdk/CONTRIBUTING.md

 Note, although we aim to support only a single release at a time, the process stated above could be used for multiple previous versions.

+## Stable Release Updates (SRU)

+Once a Cosmos-SDK release has been completed and published, updates for it are released under certain circumstances and must follow the *Stable Release Update* (or SRU) procedure.

+### Rationale

+Unlike in-development `master` branch snapshots, **Cosmos-SDK** releases are subject to much wider adoption, and by a significantly different demographic of users.
+During development, changes in the `master` branch affect SDK users, application developers, early adopters, and other advanced users that elect to use unstable experimental software at their own risk.

+Conversely, stable release users expect a high degree of stability.
+They build their applications on it, and the problems they experience with it could be potentially highly disruptive to their projects and businesses.

+Stable release updates are recommended to the vast majority of developers, and so it is crucial to treat them with great caution.
+Hence, when updates are proposed, they must be accompanied by a strong rationale and present a low risk of regressions, i.e. even one-line changes could cause unexpected regressions due to side effects or poorly tested code.
+We never assume that any change, no matter how little or non-intrusive, is completely exempt of regression risks.

+Therefore, the requirements for stable changesets are different than those that are candidate to be merged in the `master` branch.
+When preparing future major releases, our aim to design the most elegant, user-friendly and maintainable SDK possible often entails fundamental changes to the SDK's architecture design, rearranging and/or renaming packages, reducing code duplication so that we maintain common functions and data structures in one place rather than leaving them scattered all over the code base.
+However, once a release is published, the priority is to minimise the risk caused by changes not strictly required to fix qualifying bugs; this tends to be correlated with minimising the size of such changes.
+As such, the same bug may need to be fixed in different ways in stable releases and `master` branch.

+### What qualifies as SRU

+* **High-impact bugs**
+  * Bugs that may directly cause a security vulnerability.
+  * *Severe regressions* from a Cosmos-SDK's previous release.
+This includes all sort of issues that may cause the core packages or the `x/` modules unusable.
+  * Bugs that may cause **loss of user's data**.
+* Other safe cases:
+  * Bugs which don't fit in the aforementoned categories for which an obvious safe patch is known.
+  * Relatively small yet strictly non-breaking changes that introduce forward-compatible client features to smoothen the migration to successive releases.

+### What does not qualify as SRU

+* State machine changes.
+* New features that introduces API breakages (e.g. public functions removal/renaming).
+* Cosmetic fixes, such as formatting or linter warning fixes.
+* Documentation fixes.

 ## Code Owner Membership